jamesmehorter/device-theme-switcher/readme.md

     www.mywebsite.com/?theme=low_support
     www.mywebsite.com/?theme=active

-#### Template Tags - __NEW__ *in Version 2.0!*
+#### Template Tags, Shortcodes, and Widgets - __NEW__ *in Version 2.0!*

+Template Tags, Shortcodes, and Widgets all output a simple HTML anchor tag which links to the mobile/active theme for the website by using URL Switching (See Above).

-Template tags can be used anywhere in your theme or plugin.
-They output an HTML anchor tag which links to
+Template tags can be used in any theme or plugin file.

     //Display a link to 'View Full Website'
     <?php link_to_full_website($link_text = "View Full Website", $css_classes = array(), $echo = true) ?>
     //Display a link to 'Return to Mobile Website'
     <?php link_back_to_device($link_text = "Return to Mobile Website", $css_classes = array(), $echo = true) ?>

-##### Link Styling Example (For Tempalte Tags, Widgets, or Shortcodes)
+Shortcodes can be used in the content of any post, page, or custom-post-type.

+    [link_to_full_website link_text="View Full Website" css_classes="blue-text, alignleft"]
+    [link_back_to_device link_text="Return to Mobile Website" css_classes="red-text, alignright"]

 The anchor tags that output both have a CSS class: 'dts-link'.
 The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile'.
 This CSS can be used anywhere in your theme or style.css file.

+Link Styling Example (For Tempalte Tags, Widgets, or Shortcodes):

     <style type="text/css">
         .dts-link {